2.1 Wayfinding -- finding my way without GPS

 In fact, when it first came out back in 2007, according to Bill Kilday, “Google Maps became the killer app of Apple’s killer new device: the iPhone, with Steve Jobs personally demanding the inclusion and implementation of Google Maps” (xvi).

-And yet, something about GPS was bothering me.
+And yet, something about GPS bothered me.
 Even though I’d been in Renton, Washington, for more than a year (having moved here from California), I still needed to route to common destinations that I’d driven to many times over.
 That Safeway just 1.5 miles away?
-Yeah, I still needed to route to it for some reason.
-I thought I was just direction-impaired, in part because my wife always made fun of my sense of direction.
-It seemed that, if choosing routes without the help of GPS, I would naturally go in the opposite direction.
+Yeah, I still needed to route to it.
+I thought I was just direction-impaired; my wife always made fun of my sense of direction.
+If choosing routes without the help of GPS, I would naturally go in the opposite direction.
 North, south, east, west?
 No idea.
 Many times on my bike, I’d start riding a bit so that I could see the blue dot move along a map on my smartphone and know which direction I was actually heading.
 I realized this was pathetic but just attributed it to having a poor sense of direction.
 My wife had the compass in her head, not me.

-As I started to route without my smartphone, I noticed a new feeling surface every now and then — a sense of “navigational certitude,” as one writer put it, a feeling of confidence and awareness of everything on the road.
+As I started to route without my smartphone, I noticed an unexpected feeling surface every now and then—a sense of navigational certitude, a feeling of confidence and awareness of everything on the road.
 Not having to glance at a smartphone screen in the corner of my eye to know where I was going, but instead focusing more on the road and environment (the pedestrians, cyclists, cars, road construction, intersections, signs, trees, etc.), made me feel more connected and confident while driving.
 I found that I actually liked driving without GPS.
 I could be present in the driving experience.

 I also wanted to better understand what I felt to be a paradox about the information age.
 We have an infinitely knowledgeable digital map in our pocket, something that can tell us exactly where we are and how to get to our destination.
 And yet, despite frequently following the directions provided through this infinitely knowledgeable digital map, my sense of direction and location had in fact deteriorated.
 I couldn’t navigate well on my own.
 Why didn’t the digital map make me a better navigator?
 Why didn’t any of the directions sink into my mind in memorable ways?

 Perhaps the many routing recommendations from GPS apps are partly to blame.
 In Seattle/Renton/Kent, there are many different ways to get to the same place.
-If driving to work (from Renton to Fremont), there are half a dozen routes that GPS apps recommend depending on whether it will save me a minute here or there (e.g., I-5, 167 to 405 to I-5, MLK to Highway 99, 405 to 520, 405 to I-90 to I-5, 169 to 405 to I-5, and more).
-But by frequently changing the routes to optimize for time efficiency, it kept me in a constant state of confusion.
+If driving to work (from Renton to Fremont), there are half a dozen routes that GPS apps recommend depending on whether it will save me a minute here or there (e.g., 405 to I-5, 405 to 99, 405 to 518 to 99, 405 to 520, 405 to I-90 to I-5, 515 to Rainier, and more).
+But frequently changing the routes to optimize for time efficiency kept me in a constant state of confusion.
 The way to get places would never stick in my mind (e.g., one day this route, tomorrow another route, the next day yet another).
-And as I drove, I’d listen to podcasts or audio books the entire way, not focusing much on the route — just whether to go straight, turn right, or turn left within the next 500 feet.
+And as I drove, I’d listen to podcasts or audio books the entire way, not focusing much on the route—just whether to go straight, turn right, or turn left within the next 500 feet.

 On top of this, the map constantly rotated so that I was always looking forward, and my only directions were straight, right, or left.
-By constantly rotating into an egocentric rather than allocentric point of view (terms I later learned), I would lose any cardinal sense of where I was.
-(Egocentric refers to the first-person perspective of the moving vehicle, while allocentric refers to an external, third-party perspective.)
+By constantly rotating into an egocentric rather than allocentric point of view, I would lose any cardinal sense of where I was.
+Egocentric refers to the first-person perspective of the moving vehicle, while allocentric refers to an external, third-party perspective.
 I never got a sense of where I was in the context of the map or how my current direction related to nearby landmarks.

 Given all this context, when I saw a book titled Wayfinding: The Science and Mystery of How Humans Navigate the World, by M.R.
-O’Connor, I decided to read it.
-I learned that wayfinding is a robust domain that has been the focus of countless research and study.
+O’Connor, I decided I needed to read it.
 This book just scratched the surface of an area I knew almost nothing about.
+I learned that wayfinding is a robust domain that has been the focus of countless research and studies.
 Did reading this book teach me the secret to wayfinding?
 Not really, it’s not a “self-help” book.
 Wayfinding isn’t a “simple trick” that can be learned overnight, but there are some attitudes (like paying attention to the environment around you) that lead to becoming better at wayfinding.
-Overall, wayfinding is much deeper and more interesting than I thought, so I’ll dive into the topic with the next few posts.
-In fact, these next three posts are like a mini-series within the Journey away from smartphones series.

 Questions about wayfinding

-I often find a book relevant and interesting, I’ve learned, when I have the similar questions as the author.
 In Wayfinding: The Science and Mystery of How Humans Navigate the World, M.R.
-O’Connor has these questions:
+O’Connor asks these questions: